Fourier Plane-Wave Series Expansion for Holographic MIMO Communications: Preliminaries

 \section{Preliminaries}

-Consider the two parallel and $\hat{\vect{z}}-$oriented planar arrays\footnote{Volumetric arrays do not offer extra degrees of freedom over planar arrays \cite{PizzoSPAWC20,PizzoIT21}.} depicted in Fig.~\ref{fig:propagation}, which span the rectangular regions $V_S \subset \Real^3$ and $V_R \subset \Real^3$ of $xy-$dimensions ${L_{S,x},L_{S,y}}$ and ${L_{R,x},L_{R,y}}$, respectively.
-The transmit array is equipped with $N_s$ antenna elements while the receive array has $N_r$ antennas.
+Consider the two parallel and $z$-oriented planar arrays depicted in Fig.~\ref{fig:propagation}, which span the rectangular regions $\mathcal{S} \subset \Real^2$ and $\mathcal{R} \subset \Real^2$ of $xy$-dimensions ${L_{S,x},L_{S,y}}$ and ${L_{R,x},L_{R,y}}$, respectively.\footnote{Volumetric arrays do not offer extra degrees of freedom (DoF) over planar arrays \cite{PizzoSPAWC20}.} The transmit array is equipped with $N_S$ antenna elements while the receive array has $N_R$ antennas.
 Wave propagation takes place in the form of monochromatic scalar waves (i.e., with no polarization), at radiation frequency $\omega$ (corresponding to a wavelength $\lambda$), in a 3D scattered, homogeneous, and infinite medium.
-We assume that there is no direct path due to the presence of material objects, which are homogeneous and made up of arbitrary shape and size.
+We assume that there is no direct path due to the presence of scatterers, which are homogeneous and made up of arbitrary shape and size.